 Discussions on trade and environmental sustainability, plastic pollution, and fossil fuel subsidy reform within the WTO have continued to progress despite the postponement of the Twelfth Ministerial Conference.
 This policy analysis takes a closer look at the activities taking place under the three main initiatives and their areas of focus ahead of the conference.

-• TESS Forum - Trade and Environment at the WTO: State of Play and Entry Points Authors: Christophe Bellmann, Carolyn Deere Birkbeck, Marianne Kettunen, and Mahesh Sugathan
+TESS Forum - Trade and Environment at the World Trade Organization: State of Play and Entry Points Authors: Christophe Bellmann, Carolyn Deere Birkbeck, Marianne Kettunen, & Mahesh Sugathan

 This policy brief provides an update on the trade and environment interface from a WTO governance perspective.
 It presents an overview of the different institutional fora, functions, and processes where this interface is or can be addressed.